 What if we were to understand that the road to wellness is paved with attention to our thoughts?

-It’s not all about the broccoli, folks!
+Wellness is not just about the broccoli, folks!

 Deepak Chopra says (and I paraphrase) that our immune system is always eavesdropping in on our thoughts.
 The negative ones create a stress response in our bodies on a cellular level.
 If we experience chronic states of stress in our lives that means we will have reduced immune function which can lead to disease.
 Some stressors we can’t avoid, but we need to watch out for the self -induced kind.